axibase/atsd/administration/compaction/README.md

 ## Schema Alternatives

-The tests are performed using two schema options:
+The disk space usage tests are performed using two schema options:

 ### Specific Table

-The **Specific Table** schema uses a named column for each metric.
+The **Specific Table** schema creates a **named** column for each metric.

-With this option, the table is configured to store a fixed set of metrics for the given entity type.
+With this option, the table is designed to store a fixed set of columns (metrics) for the given entity type.
 A separate table is required for each type of entity.

 **Example**: IBM Tivoli Data Warehouse